sentclose/sentc-docs/docs/guide/README.md

 See more at [own backend](/guide/backend-only/)
 :::

-Sentc is currently available for JavaScript in the browser, but we are also working on a Flutter SDK and more.
+Sentc is currently available for JavaScript in the browser and flutter on android and windows (linux will follow), but we are also working on more.

 ## Quick start